 The Northwest Territories Barren-ground Caribou Management Strategy provides overall guidance for the management and long-term sustainability of all NWT barren-ground caribou herds.

 For the Bluenose-East herd in the Sahtú, the community of Délįne has developed its own caribou conservation plan, Belare wı́lé Gots’ę́ Ɂekwę́, which defines community-based management of this herd in the context of regional management with the Sahtú Renewable Resources Board and ENR working in collaboration with the community.
 Self-limitation and self-directed management actions arrived at by consensus have been viewed as the preferred approach by Délįne.

-There are also herd-specific management plans for the Porcupine, Beverly and Qamanirjuaq herds, as well as a draft Bathurst Caribou Management Plan that help guide how the GNWT and its co-management partners address the specific situations and needs of each herd.
+There are also herd-specific management plans for the Porcupine, Beverly and Qamanirjuaq herds, as well as a Bathurst Caribou Range Plan that helps decision-makers manage activities on the land in a way that supports the recovery of the Bathurst herd.